⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 65.63%

-Revenue generated primarily from lending activities minus interest paid on deposits.
+Revenue generated from lending activities and investments, net of interest paid on deposits.

 Non-Interest Income